Skip to main content

 Moving average cost and past document changes

-What affects moving average cost?
+What can affect moving average cost?

 Transactions that affect stock levels:

-Transactions that won't affect moving average cost:
+Transactions that don't affect moving average cost:

 • Transactions that result in stock departing, including sales, negative stock adjustments, stock transfer for the origin location, and materials used in manufacturing.

-Transactions that affect moving average cost:
+Transactions that do affect moving average cost:

 • Purchases with different prices -

-• Adding costs to Purchase orders - Adding additional costs to received Purchase orders updates the value of the item and triggers a recalculation of the MAC.
+• Adding costs to Purchase orders - Adding additional costs to received purchase orders updates the value of the item and triggers a recalculation of the MAC.

 โ€‹